zainolamzar/zainolamzar/README.md

-- 👋 Hi, I’m Zen.
+- 👋 Hi, I’m Zain.
 Computer Science student.
-- 👀 I’m interested in developing Netflix Clone
+- 👀 I’m interested in developing BMI Checker
-- 🌱 Currently learning - Angular
+- 🌱 Currently learning - Python and Laravel
 - 💞️ Not yet available for collaboration
-- 📫 Reach me on Instsgram (@hangzenol), TikTok (@hangzenol)
+- 📫 Reach me on TikTok (@hangzenol)

 <!---
 hangzenol/hangzenol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.